 Political writing is a genre of writing that analyzes and responds to politics.
 This type of writing is essential because it allows people to voice their opinions about politics and government, which helps create better policies for our country.

 Political writing is a way to express one’s opinion on issues that impact the world.
-It can be in different forms, such as novels, poetry, or even news articles.
+It can be in different forms, such as novels, poetry, or news articles.

 The history of political writing

 In the 17th century, many political pamphlets were written.
 Many of these pamphlets contained strong opinions and biased information, but most importantly, they helped shape policy in England during this period.

 Although the first political writings appeared in ancient times, it wasn’t until much later that people started writing about politics.

 Politics have influenced society for thousands of years.
 Throughout history, politicians have defined the direction of countries and shaped people’s lives.